ec209/re-team-manual/source/documentation/observe-support.md

 #### Respond to PagerDuty alerts

 PagerDuty is configured to ring the Interruptible phone when an alert is triggered.
 PagerDuty alerts should be acknowledged and investigated.

-##### If the problem is with the monitoring service (Prometheus or Alert Manager)
- - check if the services are available
- - check if there are any deployments in progress
- - check that [Grafana](https://grafana-paas.cloudapps.digital/) is pointing to a live Prometheus service by looking at the data sources under configuration.
- - check the health of the ECS cluster to make sure that the services are running in each AZ.

-Escalate the issue to the rest of the team if you are unable to track down the problem.

-If the issues are not affecting services  (Users are able to continue to use the service without any disruption) then follow the [triage process](#triage-process).

-##### If the problem is with one of the Prometheus tenants

-Put a message in slack: `#re-prometheus-support` and speak to someone in the [team](https://docs.google.com/document/d/1WLKqmpSHUbOVygkdJkewM1bj7lOK0MC-r8sBpTIHBzs/edit) who is responsible for the service which has a problem.

 #### Support users on the `#re-prometheus-support` and `#reliability-eng` slack channels